alensiljak/gnucash-portfolio/README.md

 - [ ] display currency pair chart over selected period (report?)
 - [ ] display security price over selected period (report?)
 - [ ] list all dividends for security (?!).
 This requires some conventions as to where to expect them since there is no direct linking between a commodity and the dividends/interest it earns.
 - [ ] Asset Allocation.
 This is currently implemented in MoneyManagerEx for Android and there needs to be a more universal option available.
 Look into running Python scripts on Android or creating a separate app for this purpose.
+The issue is where to store the links between asset classes and the securities, as well as the allocation percentages.

 ## References